Election runoff set to cap turbulent year in Guinea-Bissau - Journal du Cameroun

 After months of acrimony, people are being asked to choose between two former prime ministers — Domingos Simoes Pereira, from the traditional ruling PAIGC party, and opposition figure Umaro Sissoco Embalo.

+Incumbent Jose Mario Vaz crashed out of the race in the first round in November — becoming the first elected president in 25 years to reach the end of his mandate without being ousted or dying in office, in a country where the military has loomed large.

-Embalo, a former general who wears a red-and-white Arab keffiyeh headress, is pitching himself as a unifier of the nation.
+Embalo, a former general who wears a red-and-white Arab keffiyeh headdress, is pitching himself as a unifier of the nation.

-He is gambling that he can overhaul Pereira’s lead by getting backing from losing candidates in the first round in November.
+He is gambling that he can chip away at Pereira’s lead by getting backing from candidates knocked out in the first round in November.

-“Umaro Sissoco Embalo has been able to rally all of the country’s heavyweights behind him,” said political analyst Agusto Nhaga.
+Embalo “has been able to rally all of the country’s heavyweights behind him,” said political analyst Agusto Nhaga.

+Polls open at 0700 GMT and close at 1700 GMT.
+Results are not expected until Monday.

-A small country of 1.8 million people, Guinea-Bissau gained independence in 1974, but has suffered a string of military coups, attempted coups and political assassinations ever since.
+A small country of 1.8 million people, Guinea-Bissau gained independence from Portugal in 1974, but has suffered a string of military coups, attempted coups and political assassinations ever since.

-After the latest coup in 2012, the West African regional bloc ECOWAS deployed a nearly 700-member force to try to stabilise the country.
+After the latest coup in 2012, the West African regional bloc ECOWAS deployed a nearly 700-member force to try to stabilise the nation.

+A member of the European Union election observation team expressed cautious optimism that the military would not disrupt the political process this time.

+“The soldiers are quiet.
+I hope that this will continue, but we will see after the results are announced,” they said.

 – Raucous campaign –